burgeriitis/policy-calculator/README.md

 - If new risk type needs to be added code should be changed in 2 places:
     * new RiskType enum must be added;
     * values for new risk type Coefficients must be added in RiskCoefficientFactory.
+- Coeficient definition in this project are provided as constants in RiskCoefficientDefinitions.
+To use other ways of providing coeffients new implementation of RiskCoefficientFactory should be used.